gozmozdony/twitchSmartTV/README.md

-# WebOs Twitch.tv application
+# Smart TV Twitch.tv application

-A WebOs application to watch your favourite streams.
+A smart TV appliaction to watch your favourite strams for webOs and Tizen OS.
 I'm not using the TwitchJs to embedd videos, because of the hardware limitations of webOs TV-s.
 Therefore you can't see the chat and all the other functions that twitch provides.

 ## Getting Started